Quarterly Azzad Funds Shareholder Letter

 Azzad Wise Capital Fund (WISEX)

 The performance quoted represents past performance, which does not guarantee future results.
-This summary represents the views of the portfolio managers as of June 30, 2017.
+This summary represents the views of the portfolio managers as of December 31, 2017.
 Those views may change, and the Funds disclaim any obligation to advise investors of such changes.
 The Azzad Funds are self-distributed and available by prospectus only.
 A free copy of the prospectus, which contains information about the Funds’ risks, fees, and objectives, and other important information, is available at www.azzadfunds.com or by calling 888.350.3369.
-The Dow Jones Industrial Average (DJIA) is a price-weighted index composed of 30 widely traded blue-chip U.S. common stocks.
-The NASDAQ Composite Index is a market-value weighted index of all common stocks listed on the NASDAQ stock exchange.
-Market indices listed are unmanaged and are not available for direct investment.
-The Bank of America Merrill Lynch U.S. Corporate & Government 1-3® Year Index tracks the performance of U.S. dollar-denominated investment grade Government and Corporate public debt issued in the U.S. Domestic bond market, excluding collateralized products.
+The Bank of America Merrill Lynch U.S. Corporate & Government 1-3® Year Index tracks the performance of U.S. dollar-denominated investment grade government and corporate public debt issued in the U.S. domestic bond market, excluding collateralized products.
 The Russell Midcap® Growth Index measures the performance of the mid cap growth segment of the U.S. equity universe.
 It includes those Russell Midcap® Index companies with higher price to book ratios and higher forecasted growth values.
 The index is unmanaged and an investment cannot be made directly in this or any other index.
+Russell Investment Group is the source and owner of the Russell Index data contained or reflected in this material and all trademarks and copyrights related thereto.
+Russell Investment Group is not responsible for the formatting or configuration of this material or for any inaccuracy in Azzad Asset Management’s presentation thereof.